TUESDAY, SEPTEMBER 17 - WEDNESDAY, SEPTEMBER 18

 About This Training Seminar:

-pathways.
 In vitro assays used to access metabolic clearance and medicinal chemistry strategies for modifying structures to overcome metabolism-dependent clearance during lead-optimization will be discussed.
-The topic of drug toxicity will be discussed
+The topic of drug toxicity will be discussed in the

-in the context of drugs that are toxic through bioactivation to reactive metabolites, examples of drug structure-toxicity relationships and the relevance of idiosyncratic toxicity to the pharmaceutical industry.
-The role of metabolite identification
+context of drugs that are toxic through bioactivation to reactive metabolites, examples of drug structure-toxicity relationships and the relevance of idiosyncratic toxicity to the pharmaceutical industry.
+The role of metabolite identification studies

-studies in preclinical and clinical development will be compared and the steps involved in identifying and characterizing metabolites by mass spectrometry will be explained.
-Advances in the use of in silico tools in the context of drug metabolism
+in preclinical and clinical development will be compared and the steps involved in identifying and characterizing metabolites by mass spectrometry will be explained.
+Advances in the use of in silico tools in the context of drug metabolism will be

 Participants will see the importance of understanding drug metabolism in the different stages and processes required to advance a new chemical entity from discovery through development into the clinic, through examples and case studies.
 This seminar is